What is session recording?

-Session Recording is a qualitative research tool whereby browsing sessions of real website visitors are recorded and then later used to glean deep behavioral insights.
-It offers marketers the ability to understand users’ entire journeys on the website, including clicks, scrolls, mouse movements, and more.
-Session recording facilitates careful assessment and study of visitors’ browsing behavior, discovery of experience breakage, identification of friction areas, which then helps fix what is broken, optimize user experience(UX), resulting in improved conversion rates.
+Session recording is a qualitative research tool that records browsing sessions of website visitors in real-time enabling you to watch the recordings at a later time to glean deep visitor behavior insights.
+It offers marketers the ability to understand a users’ entire journey on their website, including clicks, scrolls, mouse movements, and more.
+Session recording facilitates careful assessment and study of visitors’ browsing behavior, the discovery of experience breakage, identification of friction areas, which then helps fix what is broken, optimize user experience(UX), resulting in improved conversion rates.

-Session recording captures your visitors’ exact life cycle on your website so you can figure out which part of it attracts them most, makes them go further into the funnel or drop out, distracts them from a page’s main CTA ultimately leading to low conversions, and so on.
-Such data enables you to make confident business decisions that are not only logical but also data-backed.
-You can always revisit those recordings and glean deeper and newer insights.
+Session recording captures your visitors’ exact life cycle on your website so you can figure out which part of it attracts them most, makes them go further into the conversion funnel or drop out, distracts them from a page’s primary CTA ultimately leading to low conversions, and so on.
+Such data enables you to make confident business decisions that are logical and data-backed.
+You can always revisit session recordings and glean deeper and newer insights.

 When it comes to understanding how your website is performing, qualitative research methods like session recording can give you a holistic view of what’s happening on it and why it’s happening.
-Unlike quantitative research tools that merely drown you in numbers, session recording enables you to glean insights into select visitors’ experience and journey on your website.
-Let us look at some of the benefits that businesses can reap by using session recording:
+Unlike quantitative research tools that merely drown you in numbers, session recording by VWO enables you to gather insights into a select visitors’ experience and journey on your website.
+Here are some benefits that businesses can reap by using session recording:

-Since session recording captures your users’ entire journey on your website, you can use the recording to identify friction areas on your website.
-This essentially means that you can identify areas that make users bounce off, you can identify user frustration through rage clicks, you can identify if certain elements on your website are confusing or misleading the user.
-You can also view sessions to identify problem areas in your forms like which fields take the longest to be filled, which fields make users drop-off, or if your CTA isn’t compelling enough, and so on.
-Being able to identify these problem areas enables businesses to plan and design better UI to deliver better customer experience.
+Since session recording captures your users’ entire journey on your website, you can use the recording to identify friction areas as well.
+This essentially means that you can find areas that make users bounce off, face frustration due to unknown frictions, and even identify elements that are confusing or misleading the users.
+You can also view sessions to identify problem areas in your forms such as which fields take the longest to be filled, which fields make users drop off, or if the CTA isn’t compelling enough for users to click, and so on.
+Being able to identify these problem areas enables businesses to plan and design better UX to deliver a delightful customer experience.

 Are you struggling with low conversions or a high bounce rate?
 Are your visitors getting distracted from the main CTA?
 How do you identify which elements or content or design on your website is making visitors take actions that don’t match your end goal?
 Numbers derived via qualitative research tools like Google Analytics only tell you where each of your metrics stands.
 However, it doesn’t provide any explanations for those numbers.
 With session recording, you can decipher why your website is experiencing a high bounce rate, or why not enough visitors are submitting your lead generation forms, or why visitors are clicking everywhere on the page but the CTA, and so on.
 You can identify the reason or driving factor behind each of your metrics, and then efficiently fix the leaks in your conversion funnel and make elements that are good even better.